-Staff costs:
+Personnel costs:

 International & National staff expenses include salaries, post adjustments, entitlements and pensions and health plan contributions for Professional and General Service category staff.
-This line also includes movements in the actuarial liability for Accumulated Annual Leave and Repatriation Benefits.
-Temporary staff expenses include all costs relating to the employment of temporaries and supernumeraries.
-Other personnel costs include reimbursement of medical claims.
-This line also includes staff travel expenses which are not related to mission costs (home leave, family visit, education grant, interview, separation).
+This line also includes movements in the actuarial liability for Accumulated Annual Leave.
+Temporary staff expenses include all costs relating to the employment of temporaries and service contracts.
+Other personnel costs include payroll charge for ASHI as well as staff travel expenses which are not related to mission costs (home leave, family visit, education grant, interview, separation).